dashu20la/anan/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-I love three things in this world.
+I love three things in this world. the sun, the moon and you.
+The sun for the day,
+the moon for the night,
+and you forever.